Blind Mountain: Production history

 The film was primarily funded by private, overseas Chinese donors.
 The cast was primarily non-professional actors with the notable exception of the lead, Huang Lu, who was cast from the Beijing Film Academy before she had even graduated.

 Before its release, Blind Mountain suffered from nearly 20 state-imposed cuts.
 This was done for the film to be allowed into the Un certain regard competition at Cannes by Chinese officials, as several of the cuts were of scenes that were critical of certain aspects of Chinese society.
 The Chinese Film Bureau policy also led to Li filming alternate versions of the film's ending including a more upbeat one specifically for a possible video or DVD release in China.

+The actor who acted as the abducted woman Zheng Xiaolan in the film was actually cajoled into that village from a county in Sichuan.
+Li Yang said: "We only found out when we were filming...
+She came to the production team every day, and we let her act later.
+Her husband disagreed and beat her, then she said to him: If you beat me again, I will leave with the production team!
+Her husband didn't dare to beat her again, and then I told the assistant director to let the husband also play a role.
+Anyway, it was the slack season, and the crew manages 3 meals a day, and even paid for the baby she held.”